Eagle Rock Loop Backpacking

 Risk/Safety

-There are numerous risks and hazards associated with Eagle Rock Loop.
+There are numerous risks and hazards associated with the Buffalo River .
 The treacherous and hilly terrain will require extra caution when hiking.
 Not dressing appropriately can result in heat or cold illnesses (Hyperthermia or Hypothermia).
 Not drinking enough water results in dehydration and not being in adequate physical condition can result in sore muscles.
 Trip members must make a conscious effort to be safe.
 One person’s disdain for safety will always result in more hardship for the group.
 If we do have an accident or injury that requires medical attention beyond the scope of our leader’s experience, the trip is immediately over without refund.
 Our leaders are trained to administer first aid in an outdoor environment; however, while they may be able to treat injuries they cannot always prevent them.

 Hygiene/Comfort

 We will be backpacking, therefore, our campsite will be located in the backcountry of Ouachita National Forest.
-This means there will be no access to showers or bathrooms.
+This means there will be limited access to showers and bathrooms.
 There will be designated tent sites and natural water sources nearby.
 TCU will provide tents, warm synthetic sleeping bags, and foam sleeping pads.
 You will have the choice to share a tent with two or three trip members or sleep under the stars.
 The sleeping area provides us with durable hard packed dirt.

 Weather